 Pupation occurs inside the gall.

-The adult moths have stipled grey/brown forewings, with little discernable pattern.
+The adult moths have stippled grey/brown forewings, each with variable short dark streaks.
 The hindwings are plain grey.
 The wingspan is about 1.5 cms.

 The species is found in